ABS-CBN: As a free-to-air television network (1953–1972; 1986–2020)

-As a content producer and distributor (2020–present)
+Shift to online and broadcast syndication (2020–present)

-ABS-CBN restructured its operations starting 2020, prioritizing and focusing content creation, digital distribution, and global partnerships across cable, satellite, and over-the-top (OTT) platforms.
-These operations are managed by ABS-CBN under its parent company, ABS-CBN Corporation.
+ABS-CBN restructured its operations starting 2020, prioritizing and focusing content creation, digital distribution, public relations, designing and creating idents and bumpers for airtime leasing networks, and global partnerships across cable, satellite and over-the-top (OTT) platforms.

 On June 13, 2020, ABS-CBN launched the Kapamilya Channel, a 24-hour pay television network designed to continue the company's programming through alternative platforms.
-Serving as the flagship channel of the company, the channel was introduced with a high-definition (HD) feed, replacing the former ABS-CBN HD channel, which originally launched on October 3, 2015.
+Serving as the flagship channel of the company, the channel was introduced with a high-definition feed, replacing the former ABS-CBN HD channel, which originally launched on October 3, 2015.
 It is available nationwide via major cable and satellite providers, including Streamtech's Planet Cable, Converge ICT's Vision and its sister company Sky Cable.

-Following the introduction of its cable channel, the company launched Kapamilya Online Live on August 1, 2020, as its flagship free livestreaming service on YouTube and Facebook.
+Following its introduction, the company launched Kapamilya Online Live on August 1, 2020, as its flagship free livestreaming service on YouTube and Facebook.
 The platform features current programming, same-day broadcasts, and archived content, mirroring the shows aired on its cable counterpart with slight variations due to copyright restrictions.
 It marked the country's first full-day digital entertainment service by a major television network, offering continuous programming through social media livestreams.

-ABS-CBN merged its streaming services iWant and TFC Online in 2021 to launch the upgraded iWantTFC platform, integrating domestic and international content libraries into a single streaming service.
-The platform offers live channels, video-on-demand, and exclusive digital content. iWant relaunch on July 10, 2025, with enhanced features including support for 4K streaming, aiming to provide a sleeker and improved viewing experience.
+ABS-CBN merged its streaming services iWant and TFC Online in 2021 to launch the iWantTFC platform, integrating domestic and international content libraries into a single streaming service.
+The platform offers live channels, video-on-demand, and exclusive digital content. iWant relaunched on July 10, 2025, with enhanced features including support for 4K streaming, aiming to provide an improved viewing experience.

 ABS-CBN expanded its domestic television presence through a series of blocktime agreements with multiple broadcast networks.
 Programming became available on A2Z Channel 11 through a partnership with ZOE Broadcasting Network, followed by a similar arrangement with TV5, which began airing select ABS-CBN shows and later included its primetime lineup.
-A separate content deal with Advanced Media Broadcasting System allowed ABS-CBN to air current and archived programs on All TV starting in May 2024.
-The company also launched collaborative projects with GMA Network, featuring shared production and on-air crossovers, marking a notable shift in the historically competitive landscape of Philippine television.
-On May 29, 2025, at 8:00 PM, Media Serbisyo Production Corporation a joint venture with Prime Media Holdings officially relaunched the DZMM Radyo Patrol 630 and DZMM TeleRadyo brands, resuming 24-hour news and public service broadcasts on AM radio and television.
-Concurrently, ABS-CBN strengthened its digital distribution by partnering with international streaming platforms such as Netflix, Amazon Prime Video, Viu, and iQIYI.
+A separate content deal with Advanced Media Broadcasting System allowed ABS-CBN to air current and archived programs on All TV starting in April 2024.
+The company also launched collaborative projects with its historical rival GMA Network, featuring shared production and on-air crossovers.
+On May 29, 2025, Media Serbisyo Production Corporation, a joint venture with Prime Media Holdings officially relaunched the DZMM Radyo Patrol 630 and DZMM TeleRadyo brands, resuming 24-hour news and public service broadcasts on AM radio and television.
+Concurrently, ABS-CBN strengthened its digital distribution by partnering with international streaming platforms such as Netflix, Amazon Prime Video, Viu, iQIYI, and WeTV iflix.
+On March 16, 2026, all TV networks of ABS-CBN (except A2Z), (Note: A2Z will not rebrand until November 2025, after DZOE shuts down its analog TV broadcast in favor of digital TV.) started using its 2013 logo over the current channel name as digital on-screen graphic, marking the return of its logo on its digital on-screen graphic after almost six years.